giorgio-bendoni/giorgio-bendoni.github.io/aboutme.md

 My interests span over four different streams:
 1. productivity and economic growth;
-2. war, defence and security, and their understanding through the use of economic models and theories;
+2. war, defence and security, and their understanding and intepretation through the use of economic models and theories;
 3. charitable organisations;
 4. aerospace and maritime industries.
 <br>